As-if rule

-The standard for the C++ programming language allows compilers for this language to apply any optimizing transformation to a program during compilation, provided that such optimizations make no change in the "observable behavior" of the program, as specified in the standard; this mostly means that any actions the program performs on its environment occur in the specified order.
+For the programming language C++, the standard allows compilers to apply any optimizing transformation to a program during compiling, provided that such optimization makes no change in the "observable behavior" of the program, as specified in the standard.
+This mostly means that any actions the program performs on its environment occur in the specified order.
 This rule is commonly referred to as the as-if rule.

 The rule has three main exceptions in which behavior-changing optimizations are permitted.
 The first is that programs exhibiting undefined behavior are exempt; since the observable behavior is not well-defined anyway, any transformation is valid.
 The other two exceptions concern the copying of objects, and are called copy elision and the return value optimization.

 The effect of the as-if rule depends on the specific compiler implementation.
-As an example, in the Microsoft C++ compiler, it causes omission of certain optimizations such as instruction reordering around calls to library functions, since such calls may cause input/output actions or accesses to memory locations marked volatile, and changes in the order of those change observable behavior.
+As an example, in the Microsoft Visual C++ compiler, it causes omission of certain optimizations such as instruction reordering around calls to library functions, since such calls may cause input/output actions or accesses to memory locations marked volatile, and changes in the order of those change observable behavior.

-The as-if rule is not specific to C++; many other programming languages, including C, Rust, Go, Ocaml, etc. have a similar rule, to permit optimization (notably inlining).
+The as-if rule is not specific to C++.
+Many other programming languages, including C, Go, OCaml, Rust, etc. have a similar rule, to permit optimization (notably inlining).